yowainwright/logsdx/README.md

 ## _`asci` syntax highlighting, theming, and extendability for all!_

-LogDX aims to provide the ability create use and extend asci themes that can be used in terminal and clients.
+LogsDX aims to provide the ability create use and extend asci themes that can be used in terminal and clients.

 ## Why